Tafari-K/Lofi/README.md

 There are a number of improvements the business would like implemented going forward:
 ​
 * User Authentication and Member Profiles
-Enable users to create accounts and log in, allowing them to save favorite playlists, leave comments, or access exclusive content.
+Enable users to create accounts and log in, allowing them to save their favourite playlists, leave comments, or access exclusive content.
-* 8 Dark/Light Theme Toggle
+* Dark/Light Theme Toggle
-Add a theme switcher so users can choose between light and dark modes, enhancing accessibility and comfort during different times of day.
+Add a theme switcher so users can choose between light and dark modes, enhancing accessibility and comfort during different times of the day.
 * Blog or News Section
 Include updates on new artists, featured tracks, or events in the lofi community to increase engagement and content variety.
 * Thank you landing page
-A landing page that has a thank you message after the user has submitted the form.
+A landing page that has a thank you message after the user has submitted the form, alongside a prompt to navigate back to the main site.
 * 404 Error Page
 Create a custom 404 error page that guides users back to the home page or provides links to popular sections of the site, improving user experience in case of broken links.
 * User Feedback Form